-Precision detectors to measure synchrotron radiation beam positions have been designed and installed as part of beam energy spectrometers at the Stanford Linear Collider (SLC).
-The distance between pairs of synchrotron radiation beams is measured absolutely to better than 28 $\mu \rm m$ on a pulse-to-pulse basis.
+A precision detector to measure synchrotron radiation beam positions has been designed and installed as part of beam energy spectrometers at the Stanford Linear Collider (SLC).
+The distance between pairs of synchrotron radiation beams is measured absolutely to better than 28 μ m on a pulse-to-pulse basis.
 This contributes less than 5 MeV to the error in the measurement of SLC beam energies (approximately 50 GeV).
-A system of high-resolution video cameras viewing precisely-aligned fiducial wire arrays overlaying phosphorescent screens has achieved this accuracy.
-Also, detectors of synchrotron radiation using the charge developed by the ejection of Compton-recoil electrons from an array of fine wires are being developed.
+A system of high-resolution video cameras viewing precisely aligned fiducial wire arrays overlaying phosphorescent screens has achieved this accuracy.

-1. INTRODUCTION
+INTRODUCTION

-Detectors have been designed and installed to monitor positions of beams of synchrotron radiation.
-In our application we measure within 28 $\mu \rm m$ the absolute separation (≈ 27 cm) between two beams of synchrotron radiation.
-A system of video cameras viewing phosphorescent targets has been designed for this purpose and is now in operation.
-These monitors, now in routine use, are the main topic of this paper.
-An independent system for making the same measurements is under development and will be described briefly at the end of this paper.
+A detector has been designed and installed to monitor positions of beams of synchrotron radiation.
+In our application we measure within 28 μ m the absolute separation (\approx 27 cm) between two beams of synchrotron radiation.
+A system of video cameras viewing phosphorescent targets has been designed for this purpose and is in operation.

-The synchrotron radiation detectors described here are part of energy spectrometers for the precision measurement of SLC beam energies. ^{1,2} Two dipole magnets, one upstream and one downstream of the spectrometer magnet, generate a pair of swaths of synchrotron radiation whose separation is inversely proportional to the SLC beam energy.
-The synchrotron beams are several hundred microns wide in the direction of separation and a centimeter or more long (depending on collimation); see Figs. 1 and 5.
-The critical frequency of the synchrotron radiation is $\hbar\omega_c\approx 3$ MeV, which implies that the beams interact with target materials dominantly via Compton scattering and the atomic photo-electric effect.
+The synchrotron radiation detector described here is part of energy spectrometers [1] shown in Fig. 1 for the precision measurement of SLC beam energies.
+Two dipole magnets, one upstream and one downstream of the spectrometer magnet, generate a pair of swaths of synchrotron radiation whose separation is inversely proportional to the SLC beam energy.
+The quadrupole doublet focuses the beam at the plane of the synchrotron light monitors.
+The synchrotron beams are several hundred microns wide in the direction of separation and a centimeter or more long (depending on collimation).
+The critical frequency of the synchrotron radiation is $\hbar\omega_c \approx 3$ MeV, which implies that the beams interact with target materials dominantly via Compton scattering and the atomic photoelectric effect.

-The phosphorescent screen monitors (PSM's) detect the visible light emitted from the phosphor materials when struck by synchrotron photons.3 Each synchrotron beam is viewed by its own phosphorescent screen and video camera.
+The phosphorescent screen monitors (PSMs) detect the visible light emitted from the phosphor materials when struck by synchrotron photons [2].
+Each synchrotron beam is viewed by its own phosphorescent screen and video camera.
 An arrangement of fiducial wires overlaying the screens permits absolute position calibration.